Background pattern

 What can happen if a blood clot forms in a vein?

-The risk of a blood clot in a vein is higher during the first year in which you start taking a combined hormonal contraceptive for the first time.
-The risk may be higher also if you restart taking a combined hormonal contraceptive (the same medication or a different medication) after a break of 4 weeks or more.
+The risk of having a blood clot in a vein is higher during the first year in which you take a combined hormonal contraceptive for the first time.
+The risk may also be higher if you start taking a combined hormonal contraceptive (the same medication or a different one) after an interruption of 4 weeks or more.

 After the first year, the risk decreases, but it is always slightly higher than if you were not taking a combined hormonal contraceptive.